WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. noun: a person who is eating, typically a customer in a restaurant. 正在吃饭的人，通常是餐馆的顾客。

   2. noun: a dining car on a train. 火车上的餐车（北美常用于形容路边小餐馆）。

+- dip

+  1. verb: put or let something down quickly or briefly in or into (liquid).

+     _"he dipped a brush in the paint"_

+  2. verb: put a hand or implement into (a bag or container) in order to take something out.

+     _"Ian dipped into his briefcase and pulled out a photograph"_

+  3. verb: sink, drop, or slope downwards.

+     _"the sun had dipped below the horizon"_

+  4. verb(INFORMAL·AUSTRALIAN): miss an opportunity; fail.

+  5. verb(DATED·INFORMAL): pick (someone's pocket).

+  6. noun: a brief swim.

+     _"they cooled off by taking a dip in the pool"_

+  7. noun: a thick sauce in which pieces of food are dipped before eating.

+     _"tasty garlic dip"_

+  8. noun: a brief downward slope followed by an upward one.

+     _"the big hedge at the bottom of the dip"_

+  9. noun(TECHNICAL): the extent to which something is angled downward from the horizontal.

+  10. noun(INFORMAL·US): powdered or finely cut tobacco that is held in the mouth, typically between the gums and lip, rather than smoked.

+      _"he threw out all of his cans of dip and swore off tobacco"_

+  11. noun(INFORMAL·NORTH AMERICAN): a stupid or foolish person.

+  12. noun(DATED·INFORMAL): a pickpocket.

+  13. noun(ARCHAIC): a candle made by immersing a wick repeatedly in hot wax.

+  14. phrase: dip one's toe into — put one's toe briefly in (water), typically to check the temperature.

 - dirt cheap